Email marketing is essential for every site owner, and your email subscribers are the most loyal supporters and clients of your business.

 With modern features of MailChimp, it is a piece of cake for nontechies to create lists, groups, send emails, manage subscribers, and other stuff.

-But, like I always said, free things come with limitations, MailChimp free plan had some undesirable limitations.
+But, like I always said, free things come with limitations and MailChimp free plan had some undesirable limitations.

-When you are subscribed to free plan, you can’t have your hands on premium features like AB Testing, Autoresponders, Removable MailChimp Branding, etc.
+When you are subscribed to the free plan, you can’t have your hands on premium features like AB Testing, Autoresponders, removable MailChimp branding, etc.

-After using MailChimp for one entire month, I started searching for its alternatives with Free Plan and Automation Features.
+After using MailChimp for one entire month, I started searching for its alternatives w/ free plan and automation features.
+Thanks to ConvertPlug (best plugin to create email subscriber & popup forms) I got to know about MailerLite.

 Table of Contents